 The Berlin Process and Euro integration painfully map out the paths of connectivity that counter strong outbursts pushing a return to the past

-Today’s European foreign policy position is more complex, as it is often shown that the alliance with the U.S. is a rebus with internal logic that is sometimes difficult to follow.
+Today’s European foreign policy position is more complex, as it is often shown that the alliance with the U.S. is a rebus with an internal logic that is sometimes difficult to follow.
 Relations with Russia and Turkey hinder and complicate the search for more efficient solutions to crisis hot spots worldwide.
 Political tensions complicate the penetration of European companies onto the markets of the future, such as Eurasian markets.
 China is emerging as a strong foreign policy factor and future economic giant.
-The rise of Industry 4.0. creates space for the cards to be dealt again in an ever more globalised economy that weakens the role of nation states in leading development policy.
+The rise of Industry 4.0. creates space for the cards to be dealt with again in an ever more globalised economy that weakens the role of nation-states in leading development policy.
 On the internal front, almost all EU countries are experiencing political turbulence, where new political movements and separatist desires are being born on the wings of citizen dissatisfaction with the economic situation.

 Today’s candidate countries have learned little from previous years of stumbling between conflict and recession.
-The Berlin Process and Euro integration painfully map out the paths of connectivity that counter strong outbursts pushing a return to the past.
+The Berlin Process and Euro-integration painfully map out the paths of connectivity that counter strong outbursts pushing a return to the past.
 Although such outbursts are allegedly motivated by short-term motives of gaining election points, it shouldn’t be overlooked that research shows young people are agile receptionists of such messages and have views that could potentially see them become new cannon fodder for conflicts.

 The foreign policy determination of candidate states, with the exception of Montenegro, is questionable.
 Serbia, and to a lesser extent Montenegro, have made it known to their European interlocutors that they are finding it toughest to harmonise in the two most important segments: building the rule of law and a functional economy orientated towards the market.
 In this first area, Serbia received a serious lesson, while in the second area the logic of economic policy behind the budget formulation does not provide much room for hope that the government is ready to essentially get to grips with building a long-term stable and transparent business environment.